Arghul: Basic characteristics

-Arghuls are used in Egypt, Palestine and other Arab nations as an accompaniment to belly dancing, Dabke, and other types of Arabic musical performances.
+Arghuls are used in Egypt, Palestine and Levantine nations as an accompaniment to belly dancing, Dabke, and other types of Arabic musical performances.
 Circular breathing is an important part of the playing of the instrument.

 There are three varieties of arghuls: the small arghul (arghoul alasghar), the medium arghul (arghoul alsoghayr), and the large arghul (arghoul alkebir).

 Egyptian arghul collected before 1939 in the Wereld Museum in Belgium.

 Egypt 1537 - 31 BCE.
 Instrument from ancient Egypt found in a tomb.

 Çifte

 Çifte is a Turkish folk instrument of the wind type.
 It is made by tying two reed pipes side by side.
 Two small reed pieces which produce the sound are added to the ends of both reeds.
 These two small reeds are taken into the mouth cavity and it is played by blowing the air into both at the same time.

 There are two çifte types known as Demli Çifte and Demsiz Çifte.
 In demli çifte one of the reeds does not have any pitch keys and it just produces a drone.
 There are melody keys on the other reed and the main melody is played through them.

 Çifte is also known as Argun, Argul, Kargın or Zambır at different regions.

 In Turkish, the word "çifte" also refers to a double-barreled shotgun, no doubt because of the barrels' resemblance to the wind instrument.